timurg24/doomi/README.md

 # doomi
-DoomImproved - Doom for modern systems
+DoomImproved - Doom that ditches the old video and audio code for SDL3